 Document patient history and physical findings pertinent of ultrasound exam of the Neonatal/infant spine.

 Identify normal anatomy, pathology/pathophysiology and the appearance of infant hips sonographically.
-DMSC1 3a, 3b, 3c, 3d, 3e, DMSC5, DMSC6, DMSC7, DMSC8, DMSC9, DMSD1, DMSD3, DMSD8, App B, 3.a2. b
+App.
+B.3.a.2.b.

 Discuss indications for infant and pediatric hip sonography.